ExFace/Core/Docs/Tutorials/BookClub_walkthrough/4_Generating_a_model_from_an_SQL_schema.md

 # Generating a metamodel from an SQL schema

-Now that we have a [data source](3_Connecting_to_an_sql_database.md) we can start modeling the actual data.
+Now that we have a [data source](3_Connecting_to_an_sql_database.md) for our [BookClub tutorial](index.md), we can start modeling the actual data.
 The core of the metamodel is a graph model of the business objects related to the app.
 This is similar to the relational model of an SQL database with the main difference being the focus on relations between these objects.

 For a start it is safe to assume, that every database table should become a meta object with attributes for every column of that table.
 The same goes for views.
 This stub of a model can be easily generated with a single click.